 Both of these types, as eternal children, unconsciously devalue the nuances of life, and make the type of overreaching, sweeping statements that are throughout Benatar’s writing and interviews.

 The philosophy of Anti-Natalism is completely devoid of Eros, the highest form of which is represented as Sophia: “She is an intuit of love towards mankind, which naturally means being human among other human beings and loving them.
 That is the highest form of eros.”

-And so, it can be seen in a philosophy such David Bentar’s that Eros can displaced by pure Logos.
-The dedication, in Bentar’s first book, points to the hidden feeling that our personal lives and relationships are meaningful.
+And so, it can be seen in a philosophy such David Benatar’s that Eros can displaced by pure Logos.
+The dedication, in Benatar’s first book, points to the hidden feeling that our personal lives and relationships are meaningful.
 To argue that our lives were better never have to been, means to undervalue what it means to be together, to commit to one another.
 Further, Anti-Natalism rests on an undervaluation of the instinct to have children of our own, and to commit ourselves to that process.
 The former, a feeling attitude, and the former, a natural process, are both contained in the Eros which is apparently lacking in Benatar’s psychological outlook.

-It is this escaping that characterizes the peur aeternus, and which continues his life-abating ways.
+It is this escaping that characterizes the puer aeternus, and which continues his life-abating ways.
 Von Franz explains that, if one is not living completely, then one “can be pretty sure that either the animus or the anima has put something between you and reality in a very clever way.
 With a woman, it is the animus who whispers something at the back of her mind, some kind of ‘nothing but’ remark.”